Andr3w0w3n/BNRQ/README.md

 ## Use

-## Licensing references
+## Library references
+### PySide
+This application uses (PySide2)[https://pypi.org/project/PySide2/] with no modifications to it.

-### PyQt License
+### Pyinstaller

-This application uses PyQt, which is licensed under the GNU General Public License (GPL) or a commercial license.
-Please refer to the [PyQt License](https://riverbankcomputing.com/software/pyqt/license) for more details.
+This application was packaged with (pyinstaller)[https://pyinstaller.org/en/stable/installation.html] with no modifications to it.
+It was also not packaged with the application.